 At The Roche School, we aim for Spanish to gradually replace French as the core language taught at the school.
-There are several reasons for this shift: Spanish is the second most widely spoken language in the world, it is an official language of the UN, the European Union and other international institutions, and the British Council (2017) noted that it is the most important for people in UK to learn.
+There are several reasons for this shift: Spanish is the second most widely spoken language in the world, it is an official language of the UN, the European Union and other international institutions, and the British Council (2017) noted that it is the most important for people in the UK to learn.

-Alongside aiming to teach Spanish as the main foreign language at the school, we have also begun a Spanish Bilingual Stream in Reception and Key Stage 1.
-Mornings in the Spanish Bilingual Stream consist of the same curriculum in English as the English stream; afternoons involve lessons in Spanish where applicable based on the Early Years Foundation Stage or National Curriculum, delivered by a qualified teacher with in-depth Spanish fluency alongside a native Spanish-speaking Teaching Assistant.
+Alongside aiming to teach Spanish as the main foreign language at the school, we have also begun Spanish immersion.
+Mornings in the Spanish immersion classes consist of the same curriculum in English as the English Stream; afternoons involve some lessons in Spanish where applicable based on the Early Years Foundation Stage or National Curriculum, delivered by a qualified teacher with in-depth Spanish fluency.
 Our current specialist teachers in Music and Sport provide lessons in the related Foundation Subjects.